CryptozombiesHQ/cryptozombie-lessons/en/4/battle-02.md

 ## So how do we generate random numbers safely in Ethereum?

 Because the entire contents of the blockchain are visible to all participants, this is a hard problem, and its solution is beyond the scope of this tutorial.
 You can read <a href="https://ethereum.stackexchange.com/questions/191/how-can-i-securely-generate-a-random-number-in-my-smart-contract" target=_new>this StackOverflow thread</a> for some ideas.
-One idea would be to use an **_oracle_** to access a random number function from outside the Ethereum blockchain.
+One idea would be to use an **_oracle_** to access a random number function from outside of the Ethereum blockchain.

 Of course, since tens of thousands of Ethereum nodes on the network are competing to solve the next block, my odds of solving the next block are extremely low.
 It would take me a lot of time or computing resources to exploit this profitably — but if the reward were high enough (like if I could bet $100,000,000 on the coin flip function), it would be worth it for me to attack.